 For the students that chose to head down the career path of Neutering Officer and create a persuasive poster, there were some particularly funny and poignant pieces of work.
 Others chose the Media Officer role, writing some excellent hard-to-home stories for cats.

-If you are a teacher or run a community group and are interested in a free talk or workshop from Cats Protection, visit www.cats.org.uk/book-a-talk to learn more.
+If you are a teacher or run a community group and are interested in a free talk or workshop from Cats Protection, visit our education site to learn more.